MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 ### Task 1: Deploy Microsoft Entra Pass-Through Authentication

 Pass-through Authentication allows users to sign-in to cloud-based services using their on-premises passwords.
 All user passwords are only stored locally in the on-premises domains and NEVER synchronized to the cloud.
 When a user signs-in, the PTA agent takes the credentials to the user's on-premises environment to verify whether the password is correct.
-It then sends the result back to Azure AD.
+It then sends the result back to Microsoft Entra ID (formerly Azure AD).

 ‎Adatum's CTO wants to provide the company's users with a better sign-in experience (since PTA requires one less password to remember), as well as reduce Adatum’s IT helpdesk costs because with PTA their users are less likely to forget how to sign in.
 While this can also be achieved by employing Password Hash Synchronization as well as Active Directory Federation Services, Adatum has chosen to test PTA in its Microsoft 365 pilot project.